-Celtic FC is one of the most followed clubs in the UK.
-Many great players have played for the club in the past.
-However, the club has also made quite a few horror signings.
-These signings were not only bad for the club but also for the players.
-Let us have a look at some of the worst ever Celtic FC signings.
+Celtic FC is one of the biggest and most followed clubs in the UK.
+Many great players have played for the club over the years.
+However, the club has also made quite a few horror signings in their trophy-laden history.
+Let us have a look at some of the worst Celtic FC signings ever.

 The highly-rated Stuart Slater arrived in Glasgow in August 1992 following a £1.5 million transfer from West Ham United (a then-record amount for Celtic), and appeared to be a start buy.
 Rangers had been flashing the cash and Celtic wished to show they could at least try to keep up.

-Slater made his debut coming on as a substitute in a 1–1 away draw against Rangers, but did not make an impression at Celtic.
-Thirteen months later, he returned south to Ipswich Town, having scored three goals in 43 appearances and earning himself a place among the worst ever Celtic FC signings.
+Slater made his debut coming on as a substitute in a 1–1 away draw against Rangers but did not make an impression at Celtic.
+Thirteen months later, he returned south to Ipswich Town, having scored three goals in 43 appearances and earning himself a place among the worst Celtic FC signings ever

 Ian Wright was in the twilight of an impressive career when he moved to Glasgow in October 2000 on a short-term deal from West Ham United.
 However, his attitude towards the club was questioned time and again by the fans.